brakmic/bazaar/webassembly/TUTORIAL.md

 Experienced Lisp/Clojure devs should have no bigger problems with recognizig most important parts.

-We begin with *module* declaration and define a certain chunk of memory for future use.
-This is actually not really needed here as we're not

-doing anything extraordinary.
-It's jut to show how we can manage memory with wasm.
+We begin our code with a *module* declaration and define a certain chunk of memory for future use.
+This is actually not really needed here as we're not doing anything extraordinary.
+It's here just to show how we can manage memory with *wasm*.
 Then we define a *function export* named *echo* that references the *$echo* function below.

 This function's definition is straightforward:

-- Use keyword *func* to mark the beginning of the function body
+- Use keyword **func** to mark the beginning of the function body
-- Give it a name with a $ prepended
+- Give it a name with a *$*-sign prepended
-- Insert any parameters by using *param*, the name of the parameter, and its type
+- Insert any parameters by using **param**, the *name* of the parameter, and its **type**
-- Complete the function signature by setting the *return value type* and its name [*I'm not using it here*]
+- Complete the function signature by setting the *return value type* and its name [*I'm not using it anywhere in the function*]

-Save the source to *echo.wasmt* and run the following tool from Binaryen's toolchain to compile it to an *asm.js* file.
+Save the source to **echo.wasmt** and run the following tool from <a href="https://github.com/WebAssembly/binaryen">Binaryen's toolchain</a> to compile it to an **asm.js**-compatible source.

 ```shell
 wasm2asm echo.wast -o echo.js
 ```

-This will create a new file *echo.js* that'll contain this code:
+This will create a new file *echo.js* containing this code:

 ```javascript
 function asmFunc(global, env, buffer) {